Open-Attestation/documentation-website/website/docs/lib-section/remote-files/decentralized-renderer-react-components.md

 };
 ```

-- provide the name of a field on the document to obfuscate.
-The value must follow path property as handled by [lodash#get](https://lodash.com/docs/4.17.15#get)
+- Provide the name of a field on the document to obfuscate.
+The value must follow the path property as handled by [lodash#get](https://lodash.com/docs/4.17.15#get)
-  - type: "OBFUSCATE"
+  - type: `OBFUSCATE`
   - payload: (mandatory) path to the field

+  The following is a code example:

 ```javascript
 const action = {